Iulia-Calota/Iulia-Calota/README.md

 - LinkedIn Learning: Software Testing Foundations: Test Techniques, Transitioning from Manual to Automation.
 - Udemy: Manual and Automation Testing with Agile, Selenium, SQL, JIRA, Postman, Graph.

+✨ July 2024
-✨- Learning new knowledge from the ISTQB Foundation Level certification, focusing on thorough preparation and practice with 1000 quiz examples.
+- Learning new knowledge from the ISTQB Foundation Level certification, focusing on thorough preparation and practice with 1000 quiz examples.

 Certifications: